-There is a write-protect switch on one corner of the QIC tape.
+There is a write-protect switch on one corner of the QIC tape, as shown in Figure B-5.
 This switch allows you to write-protect the data on the tape.
 After writing data to the QIC tape, write-protect the tape to prevent accidental erasure or overwriting of that data.
 Use the write-protect switch as follows: